 Q: Let's begin with the topic of "nested emergence."
 Dowd suggests that "the nested emergent nature of divine creativity" is the greatest of the "public revelations" afforded through science.
 Does this viewpoint resonate with you?
-And how does it affect your view of God's action in the world?
+And how does it affect your view of divine action in the world?
+Your view of God?